KILLER'S KISS - PART TWO

-Kubrick didn't feel bound to insert a love story or sex into every film, which is refreshing.
-At least, I think it's refreshing.
-And the sex that is there is often problematic.
+Kubrick didn't feel bound to insert a love story or sex into every film, and the sex that is there is often problematic.
 Some people seem to feel that Kubrick preferred his cinema women in bondage and helpless.
 For instance, in Fear and Desire the female character was bound to a tree, negotiated for temporary freedom with a seeming promise of sex, then escaped a potential rape only to be killed.
 Here again, we will have Gloria bound and negotiating for her life with sex.
-In Lolita, Humbert does literally kidnap Lolita and holds her as his sexual hostage (it's not the love story of the century), but there is only one chaste kiss on screen and later Lolita's refusal of a kiss.
-Not even Charlotte and Humbert kiss, instead hugging in bed.
+In Lolita, Humbert does literally kidnap Lolita and holds her as his sexual hostage (it's not the love story of the century), but there is not even a kiss between them, and even Charlotte and Humbert never kiss, instead hugging in bed.
 In A Clockwork Orange we have a woman bound and raped but also have some consensual, unromantic sex between adults.
 There is no sex at all in 2001.
 The only kiss in The Shining occurs between Jack and a hallucination or phantom.
-There is no sex in Dr. Strangelove.
-Barry Lyndon provides some romantic affection, which is a rarity for Kubrick, and Barry abuses the woman's trust badly.
+There is no sex in Dr. Strangelove, only the promise of lots of it in the underground nuclear bunkers.
+Barry Lyndon provides some romantic affection, which is a rarity for Kubrick, and Barry abuses his wife's trust badly.
 There's no romance or sex in Full Metal Jacket except for some GIs going off with some prostitutes.
-In The Killing there are a few screen kisses but they are so secondary that they need not have occured.
+In The Killing there are a few screen kisses and a suggestion of sex having occurred.
 And then there's Eye's Wide Shut, and I won't get into that here.

-Kubrick clearly is not interested in bringing in inessential romance for sake of attracting a segment of audience that wants romance in every film, or to broaden his audience.
+Kubrick clearly was not and never was interested in bringing in inessential romance for sake of attracting a segment of audience that wants romance in every film, or to broaden his audience.

-I could always be wrong, but based on how Kubrick deals with authoritarian power structures in his films, such as the army in Paths of Glory (in which we have a woman who appears at the end, is verbally abused, but whose song civilizes the men), the abuses to which these women are subjected instead highlights society's injustice regarding the female sex and sexual abuse being a perverse display of power.
+I could always be wrong, but based on how Kubrick deals with authoritarian power structures in his films, such as the army in Paths of Glory, how they are pointlessly sacrificed, the abuses to which these women are subjected instead highlights society's injustice regarding the female sex and sexual abuse being a perverse display of power.

 Iris' husband may be kind, and she may seem to devote herself to her father's care, but due her sex she has been expected to abandon her career and marry (trade sex for stability) in order to provide for her family.
 Gloria feels for the kind husband and the fact that Iris didn't love him, but if one thinks about it critically, he's the one who demanded Iris give up her art for a home.

-Concerning Gloria, the film deals with "date rape" during a time when it was accepted that "bad girls" got what they deserved.
+Concerning Gloria, the film deals with rape during a time when it was accepted that "bad girls" got what they deserved.
 Gloria would have been considered a bad girl, dancing for money in a place she describes as "depraved".
-The audience sees her passionately kiss her boss.
-She looks more than willing.
+The audience sees her kiss her boss.
+In his office, she looks willing.
+But she is in his office.
 A consensual kiss is a consensual kiss, except, y'know, there are authority problems in an employer/employee relationship.
-Then Kubrick cuts away and next we have a morose Gloria walking down the sidewalk then Vincent coming to her apartment to apologize.
-She has clearly been raped, and there are those who would have felt (would still feel) that Gloria's passionately kissing her dance hall boss was as good as giving him the green light to do whatever he wanted.
+After this, a troubled Gloria is shown returning home and when Vincent comes to her apartment it is made clear she was raped.
+There are those who would have felt (would still feel) that Gloria's kissing her dance hall boss was as good as giving him the green light to do whatever he wanted.
 What we don't see is that she likely said, "No more," and her boss went ahead and raped her.
 As far as he is concerned, he owns her, no matter the fact he begs her to let him be her "slave".